ropolomx/FluMatch/README.md

 ## Dependencies

-The script will work for Linux.
-Windows usage has not been implemented yet.
+The script will work and has been tested on Linux only.
+Windows implementation is being investigated, but it is not available yet.
 The installation of a Linux virtual machine (preferrably Ubuntu) on your Windows computer is strongly recommended for the meanwhile.

 In order to run this script, you would need to have the following installed on your system: